NeelayS/download_youtube_videos_parts/README.md

 # download_youtube_videos

-Bash utility to download desired parts/sections of a video easily using FFmpeg and youtube-dl
+Bash utility to download desired parts/sections of YouTube videos easily using FFmpeg and youtube-dl

 ## Pre-requisites